-- Determine the worst-case complexity of "forfourrand". - Determine the average-case complexity of "forfourrand". - Test our knowledge about complexity using the command "time()".
+- Determine the worst-case complexity of "forfourrand". - Determine the average-case complexity of "forfourrand". - Test your knowledge about complexity using the command "time()".

-Finally we modify "forfour" in another way:
+Finally, we modify "forfour" in a different way:

 '''

-forfourwild:=proc(n::integer)
+forfourvild:=proc(n::integer)

 local i,j,k,l;

 local a;

 a:=1;

 for i from 1 to n do

 for j from 1 to n do

 for k from 1 to n do

 for l from 1 to n do

 a:=2a;

 od;

 od;

 od;

 return a;

 end proc;

 '''

 In this exercise we test the algorithm "forfourwild".
-Computation of compexity does not make much sense in this case, as we will see.
+Computation of complexity does not make much sense in this case, as we will see.

-- Show that the computation of complexity in exercise 1 still holds. - Perform tests as in exercise 2, but with much smaller input.
-Maybe you can stop Maple by clicking the stop button, if necessary. - Realize that complexity calculations (i.e., estimating number multiplications, addition, etc.) does say how much time is used if numbers are very big.
-After all it is faster to multiply 56 by 2 than to multiply 2000009045 by 2.
+- Show that the computation of complexity in exercise 1 still holds. - Perform tests as in exercise 2, but with much smaller inputs.
+Maybe you can stop Maple by clicking the "stop"-button if necessary. - Realize that complexity calculations (i.e., estimating number multiplications, addition, etc.) does say how much time is used if numbers are very big.
+After all, it is faster to multiply 56 by 2 than to multiply 2000009045 by 2.

 You can refine the complexity calculations so that it counts binary operations rather than operations in $\mathbb{Z}$ .
-We will not do that in this miniproject.
+We will not do that in this self-study session.